jyoung4242/Ex-GOAP-test/goapblog.md

 ![Building the Graph](./src/assets/blogassets/goap%20network%20flow.png)

-The graph network is built with a recursion that forms a tree structure, and each branching is based on the new available list of actions that meet the mutated state condition, for that branch.
+The graph network is built with a recursion that forms a tree structure, and branching is based on the new available list of actions that meet the mutated state condition, for that branch.

 As you walk through each branch, the actions taken at each node will mutate the state.
 That mutated stated then gets checked against the goal provided, to see if you are done.

-If the goal passes, and endnode is created.
+If the goal passes, an endnode is created.
 If not, then that newly mutated state is used to generate the new list of available actions and the recursion continues.

 The recursion ends when a branch's mutated state cannot create further list of actions, or the goal is met.